mllg/vim-devtools-plugin/README.md

 vim-devtools-plugin
 ===================

-Extension for vim-r-plugin to support the devtools
+Extension for [Vim-R-Plugin](https://github.com/jcfaria/Vim-R-plugin) to support the devtools R package